capacitor-community/generic-oauth2/README.md

 ##### Custom Scopes

-If you try to use **custom scopes** configured in "API permissions" and created in "Expose an API" in Azure Portal you might need to remove the `resourceUrl` parameter if your scopes are not included in the response.
-I can not give a clear advise on that topic.
+If you need to use **custom scopes** configured in "API permissions" and created in "Expose an API" in Azure Portal you might need to remove the `resourceUrl` parameter if your scopes are not included in the response.
+I can not give a clear advise on those Azure specifics.
-You need to experiment with the config so Azure includes the needed values in the response.
+Try to experiment with the config until Azure includes the need values in the response.

 <details>
 <summary>A configuration with custom scopes might look like this:</summary>